amadeus4dev/developer-guides/docs/sdks/specification.md

   -o /local/city_search_ruby
 ```

-in this way, all models in our SDK will be prefixed with `Amadeus`, e.g. `AmadeusComponent`.
+In this way, all models in our SDK will be prefixed with `Amadeus`, e.g. `AmadeusComponent`.

 ### Conclusion